kth-step/HOL4P4/hol/p4_from_json/README.md

 ### Select expressions

-Select expressions with no default case will get a new default case that maps to the state "set_no_match", which contains only a "verify(false, error.NoMatch)" statement.
-The import tool will halt with an error if "set_no_match" is encountered among the regular states of the P4 program.
-The "set_no_match" state will only appear in programs with default-less select expressions.
+Select expressions with no default case will get a new default case that maps to the state `set_no_match`, which contains only a `verify(false, error.NoMatch)` statement.
+The import tool will halt with an error if `set_no_match` is encountered among the regular states of the P4 program.
+The `set_no_match` state will only appear in programs with default-less select expressions.

 ### Table application in expressions